Beauty, Hairdressing and Tattooing

 Non-High-Risk Personal Appearance Services involve hairdressing, beauty therapy or a skin-penetration procedure that is not a higher-risk personal appearance service (e.g. closed ear or nose piercing).

 All businesses providing Non-High-Risk PAS are required to notify Council within 30 days of their operation by filling in a notification form.
+Businesses must still notify Council if a licence is not required.

 You do not need a licence if you perform the following activities: